 - If asked to create database ‘default’, click Yes.

-At this point you have a running native app.
+At this point you have a running native mobile app.
 To view your app on a mobile device, however, you need to download the Make It Native app.

 3.2 Downloading and Installing the Make It Native App

 3.2.1 Downloading for Android

 To view your app on an Android device (or emulator), you must download and install the Make It Native app from the Google Play store:

 3.2.2 Downloading for iOS

 To view your app on a iOS device, you must download and install the Make It Native app from the Apple App Store: